Get Oriented (GO) Team

-GO Team Orientation Leaders serve as part of an amazing cohort of students who act as leaders, mentors, and guides for the incoming class of USF students.
-They play a leading role in the coordination and implementation of New Student Orientation.
+GO Team Orientation Leaders (OLs) serve as part of a fantastic cohort of students who act as leaders, mentors, and guides for the incoming class of USF students.
+They play a leading role in the coordination and implementation of New Student & Family Orientation.

 What are the benefits of serving on GO Team?